Education & Certification

 *If you register at the non-member rate, you'll receive a complimentary 1-year APIC membership.

-- Please note: complementary membership is not available for lapsed members.
+- Please note: complimentary membership is not available for lapsed members.

-*Save up to $350 if you register for both EPI® or ASC 101 and 102 courses.
-To receive special pricing, select the bundle during registration checkout.
+**Members save $250 if you register for both EPI® or ASC 101 and 102 courses.
+To receive bundle pricing, select the bundle during registration checkout.

-If paying by check, please mail payment along with registration form on or before registration deadline to:
+If paying by check, please check course webpage before mailing registration payment as courses may reach capacity before deadline.
+Mail payment along with registration form to:

 P.O.
 Box 79502